 Why yes I do.
 Thanks for asking.

-Sometimes I feel like I have my life here at home with the girls and my chef/husband has his life at work and then here at home.
+Sometimes I feel like I have my life here at home with the girls and my husband has his life at work and then here at home.
 The things we each do in a day are so different from each other.
 Our two lives come together for a few minutes a day and then we go our separate ways.

 The majority of the year he does get 2 days off a week.
 During those weeks, he doesn’t seem like a stranger.
-There is time to talk (even if it’s chaotic with kids running around), meals together as a family, etc. However, today is day 11 of a 14 day stretch with no days off.
+There is time to talk (even if it’s chaotic with kids running around), meals together as a family, etc. However, there are times, like day 11 of a 14 day stretch with no days off.
 This doesn’t happen often, but occasionally it does.
-I really missed him today.
+I really miss him during those times.

 Not only was it Easter, but it was a rare, beautiful, sunny day.
+(We live in Seattle so we get really excited when the sun is out!!)
 The restaurant was as full as it could possibly be.
-He left the house at 4:45 am and just called saying he should be home by 11 pm.
-They served over 900 people today.
+He left the house at 4:45 am and in the evening he called saying he should be home by 11 pm.
+They served over 900 people that day.

-I don’t say that to compare our jobs or roles or to say one is harder than the other (although today, I CLEARLY got the better end of the deal).
+I don’t say that to compare our jobs or roles or to say one is harder than the other (although that day, I CLEARLY got the better end of the deal).
 We each have our jobs/roles, but the hours of a chef make it tough to see each other and to spend time as a family.
-Sometimes I feel like we are living separate lives.

 I really have no idea what it would be like to serve 900 people in a fine dining restaurant.
-The task sounds impossible and like my worst nightmare.
+That task sounds impossible and like my worst nightmare.
 Yet my husband takes it in stride and things go smoothly.

 On the flip side, he really has no idea what it is like to stay home with the kids all day, train and discipline them (some days a lot more than others) and do everything around the house, day in and day out.

 Seriously?
 See what I mean?